Nbfern90/FUNKGENERATOR/README.md

 ## Background

-The goal was to create a shuffle player that would loop through all avaiable videos before starting over.As it would be I happen to be listening to a lot of Funk and Funk influenced music at the time, thus the idea of FUNKGENERATOR was born.
+The goal was to create a shuffle player that would loop through all avaiable videos before starting over.
+As it would be I happen to be listening to a lot of Funk and Funk influenced music at the time, thus the idea of FUNKGENERATOR was born.

 ## Technologies